AJONPLLC/ajonp-content/blog/better-performance-through-analysis.md

 As Google's post points out

 [Chrome DevTools](https://developers.google.com/web/fundamentals/performance/rail#devtools) The developer tools built into Google Chrome.
 Provides in-depth analysis on everything that happens while your page loads or runs.

 [Lighthouse](https://developers.google.com/web/fundamentals/performance/rail#lighthouse) Available in Chrome DevTools, as a Chrome Extension, as a Node.js module, and within WebPageTest.
 You give it a URL, it simulates a mid-range device with a slow 3G connection, runs a series of audits on the page, and then gives you a report on load performance, as well as suggestions on how to improve.
 Also provides audits to improve accessibility, make the page easier to maintain, qualify as a Progressive Web App, and more.

 [WebPageTest](https://developers.google.com/web/fundamentals/performance/rail#webpagetest) Available at webpagetest.org/easy.
 You give it a URL, it loads the page on a real Moto G4 device with a slow 3G connection, and then gives you a detailed report on the page's load performance.
 You can also configure it to include a Lighthouse audit.

+## Difference on what you test

+If the majority of your users are on desktop, you probably care more about testing for desktop.
+However, if you are looking to build a broader user base, especially in developing world's, you better check low end mobile results!

+### Desktop for AJonP

+I try to get an all A rating, but this shows even smaller items that you can fix.

+### Mobile low-end for AJonP

-An example where I can improve performance still!
+An example where I can improve performance still on low end devices.

 ![first byte](https://res.cloudinary.com/ajonp/image/upload/v1566097242/ajonp-ajonp-com/blog/Screenshot_20190817-225336.png)